pippim/pippim.github.io/index.md

 - Pippim setups the Jekyll **front matter** as required for Title and sets the blog filename as expected.
 However it also allows custom **front matter** for URL, Votes, Last Edit Date, etc.

+A preview of `stack-to-blog.py` is presented a few sections below and the full program can be accessed on the <kbd>💻 Programs</kbd> page.

 <div class="hdr-bar"><a id="hdr6"></a><a href="#" class="hdr-btn">Top</a><a href="#hdr5" class="hdr-btn">ToS</a><a href="#hdr6" class="hdr-btn">ToC</a><a href="#hdr7" class="hdr-btn">Skip</a></div>
 ## Table of Contents support